-Mean flow (cfs) approaching Prosser Dam March 29-July 4 of juvenile migration year.
+^{1.} Mean flow (cfs) approaching Prosser Dam March 29-July 4 of juvenile migration year.
 No data available for migration year 1991.
 In high flow years (flows at or > 5000 cfs) operation of the Chandler smolt sampling facility may be precluded during portions of the outmigration.
 Data courtesy of U.S. BOR hydromet.

-2. Aggregate of Upper Yakima, Naches, and American wild/natural populations.
+^{2.} Aggregate of Upper Yakima, Naches, and American wild/natural populations.

-3. Estimated smolt-to-smolt (release from upper Yakima River acclimation sites to Chandler) survival for CESRF juveniles.
+^{3.} Estimated smolt-to-smolt (release from upper Yakima River acclimation sites to Chandler) survival for CESRF juveniles.

-- 4. Includes combined age-3 through age-5 returns.
-CESRF adult returns and smolt-to-adult survival values are understated relative to wild/natural values since these figures are not adjusted for differential harvest rates in mark selective fisheries in marine and lower Columbia River fisheries. - 5.
-Available data were not sufficient to estimate juvenile flow-entrainment and passage of wild/natural fish. - 6.
-Preliminary; data do not include age-5 adult returns.
+^{4.} Includes combined age-3 through age-5 returns.
+CESRF adult returns and smolt-to-adult survival values are understated relative to wild/natural values since these figures are not adjusted for differential harvest rates in mark selective fisheries in marine and lower Columbia River fisheries.

+^{5.} Available data were not sufficient to estimate juvenile flow-entrainment and passage of wild/natural fish.

+^{6.} Data for most recent year are preliminary; return data do not include age-5 adult fish.